 As one of the premier botanical gardens in the country, Longwood Gardens offers visitors a spectacular horticultural wonderland.
 It has 20 indoor gardens, 20 outdoor gardens, 11,000 varies of plants and trees, fountains, children’s programs, special events, and more.
 Located just 45 minutes from Philadelphia, it’s an easy day trip offering unparalleled beauty that’s perfect for all ages to experience.

-For a scenic change-of-pace, head west out towards Lancaster along one of Pennsylvania’s most beautiful driving routes.
-Lancaster is about an hour and a half from the city, but can be worlds away with its Amish influence, antiques, Pennsylvania Dutch food, rolling green hills and multitudes of farmland.
-From shopping to dining, amusement parks, historical sites, factory tours, railroads, covered bridges, farmers’ markets and more, Lancaster is a wonderful escape into the nostalgic countryside.
+For a scenic change of pace, head west out towards Lancaster along one of Pennsylvania’s most beautiful driving routes.
+Lancaster is about an hour and a half from the city, but feels worlds away with its Amish influence, antiques, Pennsylvania Dutch food, rolling green hills, and multitudes of farmland.
+From shopping to dining, amusement parks, historical sites, factory tours, railroads, covered bridges, farmers’ markets, and more, Lancaster is a wonderful escape into the nostalgic countryside.

 Read more about exploring Gettysburg with Kids.

 Less than an hour from Center City, Bucks County offers visitors a bucolic, scenic escape.
 You’ll find historic sites, fascinating museums, shopping, outdoor activities galore, and wonderful places to eat and stay.
-First check out Doylestown and New Hope for small town intrigue and super sites.
+First, check out Doylestown and New Hope for small-town intrigue.
 Next head to Sesame Place or Kids’ Castle, make a stop at Peddler’s Village, Peace Valley Nature Center, or Ringing Rocks Park for a day of fun and entertainment.
 You certainly won’t run out of great things to do in and around Philadelphia with kids.

 Ready for more fun?
 Check out the top things for families to do in Pennsylvania.